True or false: Your personalization quiz delivers a relevant product recommendation that solves your customers’ unique needs and expectations.

 - Ask relevant clarifying questions.
 If your product is a hair care line, you’ll want to know if the customer’s hair is naturally curly.
 If so, you may need to know their curl type to offer the right product or routine.

 - Show a final review of answers and allow the user to make changes.
 Allow your users to go back and see what they answered.
 Maybe they weren’t sure about a specific question or forgot something.
-One false answer could have misdirected the rest of the quiz’s trajectory.
+One incorrect answer could have misdirected the rest of the quiz’s trajectory.

 Learn How Your Product Fits Into Your Customer’s Lifestyle